Loading Results

 • One block of night-service

-• Neuro-Critical Care services at UH Cleveland Medical Center
+• Neurocritical Care services at UH Cleveland Medical Center

 Third Year of Residency (PGY3)

 Teaching in the PGY3 year of neurology residency is organized as blocks within the various subspecialties of neurology in addition to learning basic neuroscience.
 The year includes attending the six-week neuroscience course for second year medical students at Case Western Reserve University School of Medicine.
 Residents attend the lectures and conduct small group sessions for medical students.
 The remaining year, residents attend blocks in EEG/epilepsy, EMG/neuromuscular, and pediatric neurology.
-Residents also spend some blocks as the assistant senior resident on the cerebrovascular and general neurology services.
+Residents also spend some blocks as the assistant senior resident on the cerebrovascular, general neurology and epilepsy services.
 This is a transitional role preparing the resident for their senior responsibilities.

 Fourth Year of Residency (PGY4)

 During the last year of training (PGY4), the emphasis is on management of patients on the neurology services, on teaching of fellow residents and rotating medical students and on preparing the resident to practice neurology as an independent physician.
 The responsibilities include overseeing the care of patients admitted to the cerebrovascular, general neurology and epilepsy services at UH Cleveland Medical Center and the combined Ward and Consult Service at the VA.
-In addition, residents complete their pediatric neurology rotation, as well as spend time on neuropathology, neuroradiology, and psychiatry, and outpatient neurology block in addition to several elective blocks.
+In addition, residents complete their pediatric neurology rotation, as well as spend time on psychiatry, and outpatient neurology block in addition to several elective blocks.
 One block is spent as the night service senior.
 One block is spent in the UH Quality Institute learning risk management, quality and process improvement, and patient safety.

 Strong Didactic Curriculum